gve-sw/gve_devnet_n_way_divisible_conference_rooms_webex_devices_macros/README.md

   show the right image since the code just completey zooms out QuadCam on connector 1 to save the preset.
 - Confirmation messages that secondary codecs are online or in calls now kept separate for each one to prevent race conditions.
-- Added the divisble_room_ECS sample macro to easily add xAPI commands to drive an External Controller based on the divisible macro events that are triggered so that code does not have to be embedded in the macro itself in multiple places.
+- Added the divisible_room_ECS sample macro to easily add xAPI commands to drive an External Controller based on the divisible macro events that are triggered so that code does not have to be embedded in the macro itself in multiple places.

 ## Contacts